cschung7/hypergraph/README.md

 # Hypergraph Analysis

 This repository contains simple scripts for fetching financial data with `yfinance` and building a correlation-based **hypergraph** of equities.
-The Fiedler value of the resulting Laplacian is reported as a basic network statistic.
+The scripts report several network statistics – including the Fiedler value of the Laplacian – to help analyze market structure.

 ## Scripts

-- `data_analysis.py` – downloads equity prices and fundamentals, categorizes them into quartiles, builds a correlation **hypergraph** of returns, and prints the Fiedler value.
+- `data_analysis.py` – downloads equity prices and fundamentals, categorizes them into quartiles, builds a correlation **hypergraph** of returns, and prints various network statistics (Fiedler value, average clustering, etc.).
 - `macro_analysis.py` – fetches macro market indicators such as equity indices and commodities.

 Both scripts require `yfinance`, `pandas`, `numpy`, and `networkx`.